 Date of Decision Mover DocSet Item/Comments Div.
-Resp Comp Date City Govern ance 1 14.10.14 RK 4033794 CG2.3 - 4.
+Resp Comp Date City Govern ance 14.10.14 RK 4033794 CG2.3 - 4.
 That a further report will be submitted to Council once a draft VPA/Infrastructure Services Delivery Plan (ISDP) have been finalised which will deal with the compulsory acquisition/land transfer issues concerning the whole of the Claymore Urban Renewal Project.
 Comment: Still in the process of finalising the VPA/ISDP with Urban Growth.
 Strategic Property and Urban Release and Engagement currently reviewing.
 CG September 2018 23.05.17 BM ORD - NM11.1 1.
 That a report be presented to Council detailing a procedure for Councillors to request that a delegated decision be called up to a meeting of Council.
-2. That a report be presented to Council detailing the procedures for.
-CG April 2018 a.
-Councillors right and responsibility regarding access to administrative information. b.
-Councillors right and responsibilities regarding the ability to communicate with staff. c.
+CG April 2018 2.
+That a report be presented to Council detailing the procedures for: Councillors right and responsibility regarding access to administrative information.
+Councillors right and responsibilities regarding the ability to communicate with staff.
 Councillors right and responsibility to review decisions undertaken under delegated authority and the process to call the decisions to be reviewed.
 Comment: Briefing date requested however has been deferred given the announcement of Local Planning Panel.

 Date of Decision Mover DocSet Item/Comments Div.
 Resp Comp Date City Develo pment 19.04.16 MO 4770730 CS8.1- Old Clinton's development site That a report be presented outlining any action taken by Council with regards to the dead trees on the old Clinton's development site - Queen Street, Campbelltown.
 Comment: Further discussion currently being organised with development representatives to discuss financial contribution for street tree damage.
 Estimate of financial contribution prepared for further consideration and consultation.
 CDVP (CS) June 2018 08.11.16 GG 5095788 ORD - 11.5 1.
 That a report and a briefing be presented to Council detailing the cost associated with establishing and running a Design Excellence Panel (DEP) to encourage high quality urban design within the Campbelltown Local Government Area (LGA) including any honorariums, and the feasibility of any other options to ensure the best practice function of the panel.
 2. That the report consider establishing a panel to provide an independent and transparent specialist peer review of major urban development and high density dwellings within the Local Government Area based on the following criteria: a.
-The Design Excellence Panel be comprised of five members consisting of, four professionals and one community representative, with membership open to: o. well-known and respected professionals who are involved in the design of major projects and have extensive expertise in areas of architecture, urban design and/or landscape architecture, and o a community representative with a demonstrated understanding and experience in architecture, urban design, landscape architecture or a related field. o to ensure the panel's independence, a panel member cannot be a Councillor or council employee. b.
-Expert members must not live or do business in the Council area in a related field. c.
+The Design Excellence Panel be comprised of five members consisting of, four professionals and one community representative, with membership open to: • well-known and respected professionals who are involved in the design of major projects and have extensive expertise in areas of architecture, urban design and/or landscape architecture; and • a community representative with a demonstrated understanding and experience in architecture, urban design, landscape architecture or a related field. • to ensure the panel's independence, a panel member cannot be a Councillor or council employee. b.
+Expert members must not live or do business in the council area in a related field.
+Community representatives must live in the area, but not do business in the Campbelltown area in a related field. c.
 That the panel members' tenure should be limited to two years with an optional extension for another two years. d.
 That a selection committee be established to undertake the selection of panellists.
 The selection committee should include the Mayor or his/her Councillor, representative and one other Councillor.
-Two senior staff members of the selection committee to be approved by a council resolution. e.
-That the appropriate Policy and Procedure and Code of Conduct be developed in line with ICAC recommendations to ensure the panel demonstrate the highest ethical standards in the exercise of their duties and responsibilities, maintain the i CDVP May 2018
+Two senior staff members and two distinguished independent people with knowledge of the development assessment system.
+All members of the selection committee to be approved by a council resolution. e.
+That the appropriate Policy and Procedure and Code of Conduct be developed in line with ICAC recommendations to ensure th CDVP May 2018